elias-vd/substraTEE-book/src/hw_ra_by_distributor.md

 ![Concept](./fig/ra-by-distributor-trusted-software-source.svg)

 ### Provision Entity
-The provision entity has the task to prepare devices for remote attestation.
+The provision entity has the task to prepare the devices for remote attestation.
 This makes her to the main root of trust.
-Therfor she has to be trustworthy and she also needs appropriate hardware.
+Therefore she has to be trustworthy and she also needs appropriate hardware.
 Which means that she needs at least HSM (Hardware Security Module).
-Better she has an access authorisation system for the facilities.
-To provision devices, the provision entity has to execut the following steps:
+Better she has an access authorisation system for the facilities.To provision devices, the provision entity has to execute the following steps.

-* Get hardware form the hardware manufacturer
+* Get hardware from  the hardware manufacturer
 * Get the software from the trusted software source
 * Check the hardware and the software
 * Enable secure boot